julesjazz/grapefruitlab/content/print/pity-fear.md

 ## Prologue: Running Lines

-*[Miriam is on a ladder, wearing a headlamp, focusing a single spotlight on the center of the stage.
+*[Miriam is on a ladder, wearing a headlamp, hanging a curtain or a light.
 Maybe she’s also running lines, or humming a song from later in the script.
 The space is set up for rehearsals / tech week.]*

 ## Choral Parode: An Audience